vigetlabs/foliage/docs/cheatsheet.md

 Extraction
 +--------------+
-keys    - Return an array of all top-level keys toArray - same as `values()` toJSON  - Serialize the tree into JSON valueOf - Get the underlying value represented by an instance values  - Return an array of all top-level values
+keys    - Return an array of all top-level keys toJSON  - Serialize the tree into JSON values  - Return an array of all top-level values valueOf - Get the underlying value represented by an instance

 Enumeration
 +--------------+